-1 Blairmore Urban Centre and Kensington calculations have been adjusted to account for Concept Plan amendments that have occured since the 2011 Blairmore Sector Plan approval

-2 Combined under-dedication of Municipal Reserve in Kensington and Elk Point must equal over-dedication in Blairmore Urban Centre.
+Blairmore Urban Centre and Kensington calculations have been adjusted to account for Concept Plan amendments that have occured since the 2011 Blairmore Sector Plan approval Combined under-dedication of Municipal Reserve in Kensington and Elk Point must equal over-dedication in Blairmore Urban Centre.

-3 With the exception of Phase II, Municipal Reserve for future developments has been calculated at a 10% residential rate, as the exact split of residential and commercial will not be determined until the time of Concept Plan.
+Ortholhed Under Jeditation of Multicipal Reserve for future developments has been calculated at a 10% residential rate, as the exact split of residential and commercial will not be determined until the time of Concept Plan.
 Any commercial lands proposed within these developments will be calculated at 5% when listed in any future Concept Plans.
 The residential-commercial split of Phase II may also be adjusted at the time of Concept Plan.
 The overall size of future developments will be determined at the time of Concept Plan.

-4 Note that levies for the Light Industrial area may be inadequate for park development and therefore, money-in-lieu is likely to comprise most or all of the industrial MR requirement.
+Note that levies for the Light Industrial area may be inadequate for park development and therefore, money-in-lieu is likely to comprise most or all of the industrial MR requirement.